BostonGlobe/globe-graphic-template/README.md

 - html: src/index.html
 - css: src/css/main.css (you can add your own too)
 - js: src/js/main.js (you can add your own too)
-- media: put your images, audio, etc. in src/media.
+- assets: put your images, audio, etc. in src/assets.

 If want to include a js library, [read this](#how-to-include-javascript-libraries).